ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

    * The vSRX is configured so that the same subnet that hosts the analytics cluster is available in the recovery region.
 In normal operations, no VMs are hosted on this network and this network is isolated.
 On DR invocation, this network, and the recovered analytics cluster, becomes reachable from the remote collectors.
 This network is not reachable directly from the {{site.data.keyword.cloud_notm}} underlay network outside of the vSRX, but it is reachable through the VPN connections.

 Review the following design decisions:
-* The reuse of the automated deployment of vROps at the protected region reduces post deployment tasks.
+* The reuse of the automated deployment of VMware Aria Operations at the protected region reduces post deployment tasks.
-* By using the VMware multiregion design for vROps that has the concept of region specific and cross-region components, allows the recovery of the vROps analytic appliances to an identical network configuration.
+* By using the VMware multiregion design for VMware Aria Operations that has the concept of region specific and cross-region components, you can recover the VMware Aria Operations analytic appliances to an identical network configuration.
 Re-IPing the appliances is possible but adds complexity.
-For more information, see [Change the IP address of a vRealize Operations Manager multinode deployment](https://kb.vmware.com/s/article/2127442){: external}.
 * By deploying two remote collector nodes per region, the load is removed from the analytics cluster from collecting metrics from applications that do not fail over between regions.
-* The use of Veeam Replication provides a replica of the vROps analytics cluster to allow recovery at the recovery region.
+* The use of Veeam Replication provides a replica of the VMware Aria Operations analytics cluster to allow recovery at the recovery region.
 * Only the Analytics cluster needs to be backed up with Veeam, as remote collectors do not store data, however, for ease of redeployment a backup is taken.

 ## AD, DNS, and NTP